hi-tech-AI/RAG-Chatbot-simple-UI/README.md

 ## License

-Include information about the license under which the project is made available.

-For any questions or issues, please open an issue on the project repository.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.